Our Services

 Published on: 4/24/2026

-Red light therapy before bed uses gentle 630 to 660 nm wavelengths that avoid suppressing melatonin, helping to shift your internal clock for quicker sleep onset and deeper rest.
-Its success depends on factors like device quality, timing, distance from the skin, consistency, and integration with good sleep habits.
+Red light therapy before bed uses gentle 630–660 nm wavelengths that support melatonin production rather than suppress it, helping regulate your circadian rhythm for faster sleep onset and deeper, more restorative rest.
+Effectiveness depends on device quality, timing, skin distance, consistency, and pairing with strong sleep hygiene habits.

 If you've ever stared at the ceiling, wide awake, wondering why sleep seems elusive, you're not alone.
 Poor sleep quality affects millions worldwide, leaving many searching for safe, natural ways to drift off more easily.
 One promising approach is red light therapy for sleep quality and melatonin regulation.
 Here's what you need to know.